 Bright lights beckon us, but no longer do we have to be in the big city to have many diversions.
 The biggest multimedia library in the world is at our fingertips, and we can engage endlessly in education, enjoyment, communication, work.
 One morphs into the other as we immerse ourselves.
-This ever-present playground and workstation is the marvelous invention of the century so far, just as perhaps new modes of travel were the last century's breakthrough achievement.
+This ever-present playground and workstation is the marvelous invention of the century so far, just as new modes of travel were the last century’s breakthrough achievement.
 But there are perils, just as driving and flying have perils.
-Now the dangers are more internal, as we give up control of intentional choices so we "run out of time".
+Now the dangers are more internal; as we give up control of intentional choices, we “run out of time.”

-I had a spiritual teacher who would talk about the masters of his tradition being able to "step outside of time".
-This didn't mean they didn't age and ultimately die, but that they could free themselves from the tyranny of time.
-I occasionally practice this by saying to myself, "I'm going to step outside of time", and then literally stepping to the side.
-When I do this, colors seem brighter, and I notice more of what's around me: how the air feels, what sounds pass through my awareness.
+I had a spiritual teacher who would talk about the masters of his tradition being able to “step outside of time.”
+It’s not that they didn’t age and ultimately die, but that they could free themselves from the tyranny of time.
+I occasionally practice this by saying to myself, “I’m going to step outside of time,” and then literally stepping to the side.
+When I do this, colors seem brighter, and I notice more of what’s around me: how the air feels, what sounds pass through my awareness.
 Repeating this phrase helps me use something other than time as a gauge.
-Questions like "How should I act at my age?" or "How much time do I have left?" become instead "What or who am I most drawn to now?" and "What moves me, literally into action and emotionally into depths?"
+Questions like, “How should I act at my age?” or “How much time do I have left?” become instead “What or who am I most drawn to now?” and “What moves me, literally, into action and, emotionally, into depths?”
 Stepping outside of time is also stepping more deeply into the present, away from worries about the past or future.

 The above article expresses the opinions of the author and doesn’t necessarily reflect the views of other members of the Women’s Therapy Referral Service.